Jedox Cloud uses third-party “public” cloud infrastructure providers, such as Amazon Web Services (AWS), Microsoft

-Your cloud environment will be connected via VPN Gateway on the Jedox Cloud side to a VPN Gateway on your corporate side.
-The list of cryptographic requirements for the gateway on your side can be found here: https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-compliance-crypto
+Your cloud environment will be connected via Virtual Private Gateway on the Jedox Cloud side to a VPN gateway on your corporate side.
+The list of protocols needed to be supported by gateway on your side can be found here: http://docs.aws.amazon.com/

 AmazonVPC/latest/ NetworkAdminGuide/vpc-nag.pdf# DevicesTested This is the recommended way of doing things when using AWS.
 AWS also supports AWS Direct Connect, i.e. “stretching cable from your office to AWS”.

 Once a VPN connection between Jedox Production Cloud and an on-premises data center is established, one has to make sure the internal SAP system is reachable for the outside system.
 The following SAP document lists ports that are required to be open/accessible on the SAP side from an external—in this case Jedox—system: https://help.sap.com/viewer/ports In our case, “External Ports” and the first 3 entries are relevant.